Disclaimer: This is Untrue.

 *

-"Solomon's Temple in Wikipedia"
+"Solomon's Temple on Wikipedia"

 https://en.wikipedia.org/wiki/Solomon%27s_Temple